Marriage And Family Advice: Is It Time To Seek Relationship Therapy?

 Emotionally focused therapy (EFT) is a humanistic approach that incorporates the concepts of attachment theory and the innate need that humans have for intimacy and connection.
 Though EFT can be practiced in couples or family therapy, it can also be practiced in individual therapy.
 Couples looking to understand their emotional motivations may benefit from this type of counseling.

 Relationship therapists help couples establish goals for the relationship and facilitate healthier communication.
 You may be able to find a therapist that accepts insurance for couples therapy.
 However, many insurance companies require at least one member of the couple to have a diagnosed mental health condition before offering coverage for couples therapy.
-If you and your partner are seeking couples therapy and encountering affordability issues, consider internet-based couples counseling.
+In these cases, you might consider internet-based couples counseling.

 Online counseling operates much like in-person therapy, with a few extra benefits.
 With traditional therapy, you may travel to an office to meet your therapist in person.
 Online, you can choose between phone, video, or live chat sessions with a licensed therapist.
 Couples can often save travel costs by not having to commute, and some online platforms may allow couples to use nicknames during sessions for more discreet care, which might help you or your partner feel comfortable.